black-hole-group/gpumonty/README.md

 A set of python codes written only for educational purposes, for understanding what the code does.
 Includes a proposal for a GPU version.

-- `pseudocode/cpu.py`: basic steps that the current version of the codes perfoms
+- `doc/cpu.py`: basic steps that the current version of the codes perfoms
-- `pseudocode/gpu.py`: a proposal for a GPU version
+- `doc/gpu.py`: a proposal for a GPU version
-- `pseudocode/mpi.py`: a proposal for a MPI version
+- `doc/mpi.py`: a proposal for a MPI version

 # TODO

 - [x] make it work with [HARMPI](https://github.com/atchekho/harmpi)
-- [ ] GPU support: CUDA, OpenACC
+- [ ] GPU support: fix scattering errors
 - [ ] add bremsstrahlung
 - [ ] nonthermal electron distribution
 - [ ] dynamic metrics as input